§ 1026.12 Special credit card provisions.

 (1) General rule.
 When a person who honors a credit card fails to resolve satisfactorily a dispute as to property or services purchased with the credit card in a consumer credit transaction, the cardholder may assert against the card issuer all claims (other than tort claims) and defenses arising out of the transaction and relating to the failure to resolve the dispute.
 The cardholder may withhold payment up to the amount of credit outstanding for the property or services that gave rise to the dispute and any finance or other charges imposed on that amount.

 1. Situations excluded and included.
 The consumer may assert claims or defenses only when the goods or services are “purchased with the credit card.”
+This would include when the goods or services are purchased by a consumer using a hybrid prepaid-credit card to access a covered separate credit feature as defined in § 1026.61.
 This could include mail, the Internet or telephone orders, if the purchase is charged to the credit card account.
 But it would exclude:

 i.
 Use of a credit card to obtain a cash advance, even if the consumer then uses the money to purchase goods or services.
 Such a transaction would not involve “property or services purchased with the credit card.”

 ii.
 The purchase of goods or services by use of a check accessing an overdraft account and a credit card used solely for identification of the consumer.
-(On the other hand, if the credit card is used to make partial payment for the purchase and not merely for identification, the right to assert claims or defenses would apply to credit extended via the credit card, although not to the credit extended on the overdraft line.)
+(On the other hand, if the credit card is used to make partial payment for the purchase and not merely for identification, the right to assert claims or defenses would apply to credit extended via the credit card, although not to credit extended by the overdraft line other than a covered separate credit feature accessible by a hybrid prepaid-credit card.)

 iii.
 Purchases made by use of a check guarantee card in conjunction with a cash advance check (or by cash advance checks alone).
 (See comment 12(c)-3.)
 A cash advance check is a check that, when written, does not draw on an asset account; instead, it is charged entirely to an open-end credit account.